What is the Florida Pro Bono Law School Challenge?

 - Choose “student”, then choose your law school.

 - On the next page, choose the case you’d like to take by clicking “Interested?” on the case card, and filling out and submitting the interest form.

 - You have an option to share your participation on social media, or email a link to the case you’ve picked.

-- Once your case has been picked by an alumni mentor, you’ll be notified via email.
-You’ll receive your alumni mentor’s contact information and further instructions.
+- Once your case has been picked by an alumni partner, you’ll be notified via email.
+You’ll receive your alumni partner’s contact information and further instructions.

-- The legal aid organization that hosts the case will contact you and your mentor.
+- The legal aid organization that hosts the case will contact you and your partner.

 I’m an alum.
 How do I connect with a law student?

 - Choose “alumni”, then choose your law school.
 (If you did not attend a Florida law school, you can still participate!
 Just choose the law school that you’d like to support.)

 - On the next page, you’ll be shown cases picked by students who are awaiting an alumni partner.
 Click “Interested?” on a case card, and fill out and submit your interest form.